zsiki/ls/doc/source/usersguide.rst

 #.
 Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog.
 #.
 Select the Resection from the *Calculation* group.
 #.
 Select the station id from the *Station (1)* list.
 #.
-The Target Points list is filled automatically.
+The *Target Points* list is filled automatically.
 The list contains the known points, which were measured from the station.
 You can calculate the coordinates of one station at a time.
 #.
 Add three points to the *Used Points* list which will be used for resection.
-If you would like to correct, use the Remove button.
+If you would like to correct, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
-Result of Calculation is displayed automatically in result wiget.
+Result of calculation is displayed automatically in result wiget and sent to the log file.
 #.
 You can change settings in the dialog and press *Calculate* button to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u18.png